cesaroeduardo/icon-library-visualization/README.md

 ![image](https://github.com/cesaroeduardo/icon-library-visualization/assets/44036260/2d83bd5b-9650-4a75-a881-0f450a8e96c4)

 ### Step 2
 Declare the import, font-callers, and glyphs in `src > assets > icons.scss`.
+You can open your icon font file in softwares like FontForge to discover what glyphs your icons using.

 ![image](https://github.com/cesaroeduardo/icon-library-visualization/assets/44036260/7e4e4b01-837d-4274-9354-5bcdfed7d612)